mendix/docs/content/en/docs/howto/logic-business-rules/set-up-error-handling.md

 Unlike the [Rollback object](/refguide/rollback-object/) action, the **Rollback** option of an error event does not take into account whether an object has been committed.
 This means that even committed objects will be rolled back to the value they had when the microflow (or the microflow it was called from) began.
 The rollback also applies to any changes you made in [Event Handlers](/refguide/event-handlers/) such as **After Commit**.

 The **Custom without rollback** option is only invoked when the action itself causes an error event, meaning you will still have access to any database objects you created or modified before the action which caused the error handler event.
-If you want to keep changes to objects of a persistable entity, you still need to commit them explicitly after a **Custom without rollback** error if they weren't committed before the error occurred.
+If you want to keep changes to objects of a persistable entity, you still need to commit them explicitly after a **Custom without rollback** error if they were not committed before the error occurred.

 ### 3.2 Error Handling on a Loop